 Picture an immense cathedral.
-Add a gathering of sojourners, eagerly listening to the quiet words of preparation for the “living bread” of the Lord’s Supper.
+There was a gathering of sojourners, eagerly listening to the quiet words of preparation for the “living bread” of the Lord’s Supper.
 Imagine the expectation, the longing.
 Some awaiting the cup and bread know each other; some, until recently, were strangers.
-The bread, as usual, was simple.
-The cup, as usual, held enough for everyone.
+The bread was simple.
+The cup, filled to the brim, enough for everyone.

 But don’t imagine fresh bread.
-And please, don’t figuratively sample my memory and start tasting sweet grape juice or a spirited sip of wine.
-Before my first official communion as a United Methodist minister, which occurred mere days following ordination, I had to ask a critical question:
+And please, don’t figuratively sample my memory and start tasting the sweetness of grape juice or the spirited sip of wine.
+Before my first official communion as a United Methodist minister, which occurred mere days after ordination, I had to ask a critical question:

 Shortly after ordination I headed for the place where I would be a student intern pastor for a year.
 The youth group there immediately roped me into becoming the token adult leader on their annual backpack to the High Sierra.
 Into what naturalist and writer John Muir called the “Range of Light,” into the granite cathedral of wind-scoured peaks, alpine meadows, blazing blue skies, and sudden afternoon thunderstorms.
 Continue reading →